CISS-VAE/CISS-VAE-python/docs/source/vignette.md

 Missing values should be represented using np.nan or None.

 **Assigning cluster labels**
-There are three options for assigning cluster labels for your data:
+There are three options for assigning cluster labels to the data:
     1. Manually assign cluster labels and provide them to the function via the `clusters` argument.
     2. Let `run_cissvae()` determine clusters based on patterns of missingness in the data by setting `clusters = None`.
-        - To use Kmeans clustering, set n_clusters to the number of clusters.
+        - To use Kmeans clustering, set n_clusters to the desired number of clusters.
         - To use Leiden Clustering clustering, leave `n_clusters = None`.
     3. To cluster on proportion of missingness, leave `clusters = None` and provide a missingness proportion matrix with the `missingness_proportion_matrix` argument.
-        - To use Kmeans clustering, set n_clusters to the number of clusters you want.
+        - To use Kmeans clustering, set n_clusters to the desired number of clusters.
         - To use Leiden Clustering clustering, leave `n_clusters = None`.
     .. raw:: html